timogithub/slideMenu/README.md

     @end

 Now, the menu is configured.
 AppDelegate need to have a IIViewDeckController property.
 This IIViewController needs to set the left viewController to the our menu (YourMenuViewController) and set the center viewController to our splash or whatever your main content.
+Once done, the final step is to assign that IIViewController to the self.window.rootViewController.

     // AppDelegate.m
     #import "SplashViewController.h"